dabidkayl/Metro-Events/README.md

 4. After Editing Files:

+   For pushing all files use:

            git add .

+   For pushing specific file use:

+           git add <path of file>

+   Commit and add description:

            git commit -m "Describe the changes made in this commit"

            git push origin your-name

-5. Go to Github and create new pull request
+6. Go to Github and create new pull request

-6. Open your GitHub repository in a web browser.
+7. Open your GitHub repository in a web browser.

            https://github.com/dabidkayl/Metro-Events/

-7. GitHub will typically prompt you to create a pull request if you've pushed a new branch.
+8. GitHub will typically prompt you to create a pull request if you've pushed a new branch.
-8. Write a clear title and description for your pull request.
+9. Write a clear title and description for your pull request.